getyourguide/DDataFlow/README.md

     })

-print("By default return the real dataset") inspect_dataframes()

-ddataflow.enable()
-print("If enabled dataframes should be sampled") inspect_dataframes()
+inspect_dataframes()
 ```
+Now run it twice and observe the difference in the amount of records
-And run it: **python pipeline.py**
+**python pipeline.py**
+**ENABLE_DDATAFLOW=True python pipeline.py**

 You will see that the dataframes are sampled when ddataflow is enabled and full when the tool is disabled.
-Thats it for the demo, for further details see the integration manual in the docs.
+Thats it for the short demo.
+For further features and details see the integration manual in the docs.

 ## Support